-There are lots of fun variations, including mirror-image string prints, using the symmetry paintings as drawing prompts (we’ve used them in the past for fun faces and animals), using them for butterflies or monsters, but we recently made heart symmetry paintings since Valentine’s Day is around the corner.
+There are lots of fun variations for this art activity, but we recently made heart symmetry paintings since Valentine’s Day is around the corner.
 They’re so pretty!

-Be sure to check out our Youtube video all about symmetry painting!
+Be sure to check out our YouTube video all about symmetry painting!
 And keep scrolling for instructions on how to try this at home!

 - Cut out paper hearts

 First, cut your paper into hearts of any size.
 Fold a sheet of paper in half and cut half a heart along the fold.
 Open to reveal your full heart paper.